Blake Lively: Since 2013: Film career

 She starred in the film The Age of Adaline (2015), opposite Michiel Huisman and Harrison Ford, playing a woman who "stops aging after recovering from a near-fatal accident."
 The Atlantic stated that she showed her "potential as a leading lady" primarily in the second half of the film, citing her "clipped delivery and coy restraint" as well as her "capable perform[ance]" within the emotional intensity of the film.
 In 2016, Lively starred in the survival horror film The Shallows.
 It received positive reviews and her performance was praised by critics.
 That year, she also starred in Woody Allen's romantic comedy film, Café Society which premiered at the 69th Cannes Film Festival.
-Lively enjoyed her experience working with Allen stating, "It's really cool to work with a director who's done so much, because he knows exactly what he wants", adding that he was "very empowering".
+During the film's press tour, Lively was asked about working with Allen amid sexual abuse allegations made by his daughter, Dylan Farrow.
+On her experience working with Allen, Lively stated, "It's really cool to work with a director who's done so much, because he knows exactly what he wants", and described him as "very empowering".
+Asked about Ronan Farrow's essay criticizing Allen's collaborators, she declined to comment, saying she had not read it.